 • T-shirt provided for swimming and field trips

 Wisconsin Youth Company puts the health and safety of campers and staff first.
 Our day camps are licensed by the Wisconsin Department of Children and Families.
-Additionally, our Day Camps are American Camp Association (ACA) accredited and YoungStar rated.
+Additionally, our Day Camps are YoungStar rated.

 Tuition assistance is available to families for all programs.